Stratus-TEST/stratus-actions/release/README.md

 ## Tag Management

-This action manages three levels of Git tags for your releases:
+This action manages three levels of Git tags for your releases, **always using the GitHub API (never git) so all tags are Verified**:

 1. **Specific version tags** (e.g., `v1.2.3`): Created for each release based on version bumping rules.
 2. **Major version tags** (e.g., `v1`): Automatically updated to point to the latest release within that major version.